 Starting with the career and internship fairs students are attending, students need to look professional.
 For the young men, this may mean a suit and tie and for the young women, while they have more options, it may mean a suit, pantsuit, skirt, and blouse or dress.
 That’s not to mention shoes.
 For students who may not have the means to go and purchase a new outfit, FSU has The Professional Clothing Closet, a lending service where students can access professional clothes.
 It is open to all FSU students with a valid FSU Student ID Card.
 Students may borrow and keep up to 4 individual apparel items or 1 suit per academic year.
 It is a donation-driven service so not all sizes and types of items may be available.
 Check out our blog on Thrift Stores as that is also a suitable option for grabbing some great deals.

 Students need to research the companies they will be interviewing with and eventually working for.
 Some companies are very conservative in their dress policies and require business attire, while others are more business casual.
+Your student’s success depends on that first impression.
 Trends change, but the basics still require that their look should be polished.
 Most department stores will have suit(able) options.
 You can check Macy’s, Lord & Taylor, Dillards, Bloomingdales, Nordstrom, and Kohls.
 And of course, do not rule out some of the discount department stores including TJ Maxx, Marshalls, and Ross.

 As they begin to upgrade their wardrobe, they will be happy to know the following stores provide discounts to students.

 Club Monaco – Show your student ID to save 15% to 20% at the store.

 Express – Students can get a 15% discount

 J. Crew – Show college student ID for 15% off all full-priced items.

 Kate Spade – According to student reports, students get a 15% discount with a student ID.